-- Demonstrate analytical and creative reasoning skills in a broad range of studies
+- Demonstrate analytical and creative reasoning skills in a broad range of liberal studies

 - Provide students with a program that allows for interdisciplinary studies

 - Integrate multi-disciplinary course offerings as a plan to develop themselves as a whole

 - Demonstrate the ability to provide works on subjects relating to human existence: social, political, philosophical, technological, and cultural through selected areas of study